IBC for the modular world

 Ever since Celestia first introduced the concept of the modular blockchain paradigm, there has been ever increasing hype for the concept and the term modular arguably is overused.
 In that vein, modular IBC, might be somewhat ambiguous, so let's clarify.

-• A modular interoperability protocol: as outlined in the interoperability intro, we consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
+A modular interoperability protocol: We consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
 A modular interop protocol then, is one that fully outsources the transport layer to a dedicated transport hub, like Polymer

 In the sections that follow, we’ll review what this monolithic to modular transition looks like and a few examples of connecting modular blockchains to better understand this concept.